-IBM Rational Rhapsody provides a collaborative design and development environment for systems engineers and software developers creating real time or embedded systems.
+IBM Rhapsody provides a collaborative design and development environment for systems engineers and software developers.

 Products are becoming more and more complex and interconnected.
 With the uprising of the Internet of Things (IoT) and the opportunities given by the digitalisation of the Product Lifecycle, aka.
 Digital Transformation and Digital Twin, addressing better ways is becoming ever more important.
 To address this we need an inutitive, lean way which fosters reuse.
 Our approach Serenity is based on a seamless Model Based Systems Engineering (MBSE).
 This breaking with todays status quo and is our way to answer this challenge .